What Happens When a Domain Expires? (with timeline)

 Be careful during that period Namecheap has the right to auction your domain.
 If you are lucky and the domain is not auctioned off you can renew it by paying the redemption fee (need to contact support to find the exact amount) plus the regular renewal price.

 If you miss that chance too then the domain is pending delete for at least 5 days (in most cases) and then it is available to the public.

 Google Expired Domains

 No additional fee needed to renew the domain in the first 30 days.
-You can renew with standard rate.
-From day 31 until 60 you can recover the domain if you pay the redemption fee (depends from the extension but for .com is $100) in addition to the regular renewal fee.
+You can renew using the standard rate.
+From day 31 until 60 you can recover the domain if you pay the redemption fee (depends on the extension but for .com is $100) in addition to the regular renewal fee.

 Bluehost Expired Domains

 The same approach here for the first period of 30 days when you can renew by paying the regular renewal fee.
 After the 30 days, you need to pay a redemption fee of 70$ in addition to the regular renewal fee.

 Hostgator divides their expired domains into 2 categories:

 1.)Domains Registered in LaunchPad (register.hostgator.com)

 In the first 35 days, you can renew without additional cost except for the regular renewal fee.
 On the 36th day, the domain will enter an auction.
 If the current owner wants to renew the domain, he can but only if the domain hasn’t received a bid yet.